z-zang/lm-code-intro-to-html/README.md

 ## Tips and Tricks

-On Mac/Linux you can open HTML files using the command line, by typing the following:
+On Mac/Linux you can open HTML files in the browser using the command line:

 ```
          $ open filename.html
 ```

-Or alternatively, right click the HTML file and select "open".
+Or alternatively for Mac and Windows, right click the HTML file and select "open with", then select the browser of your choice.

-Or, use an IDE of your choice, such as VS Code.

 💡 You can find a list of different tags and explanations on when and where to use them on [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).